OscarM0ntero/OscarM0ntero/README.md

-My name is @OscarW1ld3
+My name is Oscar Montero

-I’m interested in coding and cybersecurity
+I’m interested in software development and cybersecurity

 I’m currently studing in École 42